Classification: Straight Bourbon Finished in Orange Curaçao-Gin Casks

 Mashbill: 5.5 Year: 78% Corn, 10% Rye, 12% Malted Barley - 12 Year: 74% Corn, 18% Rye, 8% Malted Barley

 MSRP: $200 (2019)

 Bill Straub, founder and Editor-In-Chief of ModernThirst.com, and Bob D’Antoni started Four Gate Whiskey Company in 2018 with the intention of exclusively being a non-distiller producer (NDP).
-Their plan isn’t like many other NDPs who sell sourced whiskey while their own whiskey comes of age.
-They don’t have a distillery, and they don’t plan to distill.
+Their plan isn’t like many other NDPs, who sell sourced whiskey while their own whiskey comes of age.
+The duo doesn’t have a distillery, and they don’t plan to distill.
 Instead, they are focusing on sourcing barrels to create very small batches - for example Batch 1: 1,732 bottles, Batch 2: 2,402 bottles - and finishing them in a unique way.
 The company plans to release 2-3 batches per year.